hharryyf/gdl-ii2slk/README.md

 # gdl-ii2slk
 A converter from **grounded** GDL-II (in ASP-format) to ISPL SLK

+Input assumption:

+1) the GDL-II description is valid

+2) all static variables only appear as facts (i.e., they are grounded away from the body of rules)

+3) goal only appear in the head, role only appear as facts

+Note that 2) and 3) are introduced for performance reasons

 To translate a GDL-II to ISPL interpreted system run:

 ```